ResidentMario/pytorch-training-performance-guide/book/mixed-precision.md

 PyTorch reserves a certain amount of GPU memory at the beginning of the model training process and holds onto that memory for the duration of the training job.
 This keeps other processes from reserving too much GPU memory mid-training, forcing the PyTorch training script to crash with an OOM error.

 Here is the impact that enabling mixed precision training has on the PyTorch memory reservation behavior:

+_Author note: these benchmarks were last run in June 2020._

 ![Memory benchmarks](/img/ch8/memory-benchmarks.avif)